Lillie Pitman, DMD

 At the University of Alabama at Birmingham, I received extensive training in periodontal therapy, advanced bone grafting (such as sinus lifts and ridge augmentation), dental implants, and IV sedation.
 I especially enjoy performing soft-tissue grafting around teeth and implants.
 I achieved board certification by the American Board of Periodontology, which is the highest level of achievement in our specialty.

-At home, we have an eight-year-old lab mix rescue named Sophie.
+At home, we have an active baby boy and a lab mix rescue dog.
 In my free time, I can most likely be found doing something active outdoors, reading, or traveling.
 Dr. Ntounis and I look forward to meeting you in our practice soon!